TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 `tx_sjroffers_pi1[controller]=Offer` and
 `tx_sjroffers_pi1[action]=show`, the dispatcher of Extbase passes the request to the :php:`OfferController`.
-In the request we find the information that the Action *show* is to be called.
-Before passing on the further processing to the method :php:`showAction()`, the Controller tries to map the Arguments received by the URL on the method's arguments.
+In the request we find the information that the action *show* is to be called.
+Before passing on the further processing to the method :php:`showAction()`, the controller tries to map the Arguments received by the URL on the method's arguments.
 Extbase maps the arguments by their names.
 In our example Extbase detects, that the GET Argument `tx_sjroffers_pi1[offer]=3` corresponds to the method argument